SiaFoundation/siad/modules/renter/contractor/README.md

   is updated during maintenance.
 - Funds established by the [Allowance subsystem](#allowance-subsystem) are used and deducted appropriately during maintenance to form and renew contracts.
+- `callNotifyChurnedContract` is used when a contract utility changes from GFR to !GFR.

 ## Churn Limiter Subsystem
 **Key Files**